Ptolemy (nephew of Antigonus I Monophthalmus)

 In the latter part of that year, Ptolemy next threatened Caria, which was defended for a time by Myrmidon of Athens, a mercenary in service to Ptolemaic Egypt.
-In the following year (313 BC) Ptolemy was able to strike a decisive blow in that quarter against Eupolemus, a general of Cassander, whom he surprised and defeated.
-Ptolemy had been attending his father's funeral when his opponent Assander (satrap of Karia) received reinforcements from his ally Cassander and decided to strike at Ptolemy's troops who were without their commander and scattered around Karia in winter quarters.
+In the following year (313 BC) Ptolemy was able to strike a decisive blow in that quarter against Eupolemus, a general of Cassander, whom he surprised and defeated; Ptolemy had been attending his father's funeral when his opponent Asander (satrap of Karia) received reinforcements from his ally Cassander and decided to strike at Ptolemy's troops who were without their commander and scattered around Karia in winter quarters.
 He sent Eupolemus with 8,000 foot and 200 horse to take Ptolemy's forces by surprise.
 Ptolemy somehow got word of the surprise attack and ambushed Eupolemus, capturing his entire force.

+In the summer of 313 BC, Antigonus and his main army marched into Asia Minor, while his admiral Medius sailed with his fleet from Phoenicia.
+On route Medius's fleet intercepted one of Cassander's fleets capturing all of its ships.
+Antigonus and Asander came to an agreement whereby Asander became a subordinate of Antigonus.
+Cassander's generals Prepelaus and Eupolemus were allowed to retreat from Asia Minor.
+Some time later Asander rebelled, forcing Antigonus to invade Caria.
+Calling all his forces from their winter quarters, he divided them into four columns: the first was sent to take Miletus; the second under Ptolemy through central Caria from east to west; a third to take Theangela; and Antigonus himself with the main army campaigned from north to south capturing Tralles, Iasus and Kaunos.
+Caria was taken in the space of weeks.
+Antigonus sent his nephew Telesphoros with an army to mainland Greece to carry on the war there against Cassander.
+The next year Ptolemy was sent with a considerable army and fleet to take over from Telesphoros; Antigonus made him commander in chief of all his forces and affairs in Greece.